 Well, as close to a pie as you are going to get with a smoothie.

 Fresh blueberry flavors mingle with wholesome oats, vanilla and a touch of maple syrup for some sweetness.
-When blended together, you have a healthy flavor bomb of a drink that is full of protein, antioxidants, fiber, potassium and healthy probiotics.

 Because this smoothie is loaded with a full banana and a good serving of old-fashion oats, it will leave you and the kiddos full and satisfied.
 You won’t be hearing ‘mom, I’m huuunnnngrrrrry’ for at least a couple of hours!